draffter/FollowFunctionPHP/README.md

 To do this press: ctrl+k, ctrl+i
 Wait until you see message "Thank you for indexing.
 Plugin is ready to use" on status bar

-Now, you can use plugin, by clicking two times on function name.
+Now, you can use plugin, by clicking two times right button on function name.

 If you see "No function found!
 Reindex!" you have to index files again.